ooni/ooni.org/content/about/faq.md

-* **Build free and open source software for detecting internet censorship.** [OONI Probe](https://ooni.org/install/) is a network measurement tool that you can run to measure internet censorship and other forms of network interference.
+* **Build free and open source software for detecting internet censorship.** [OONI Probe](https://ooni.org/install/) is a network measurement tool that you can run to measure various forms of internet censorship, as well as network speed and performance.

-* **Analyze and openly publish network measurements.** Every day, we analyze and openly publish measurements on [OONI Explorer](https://explorer.ooni.org/), a web interface hosting millions of network measurements from more than 200 countries from 2012 to date.
+* **Analyze and openly publish network measurements.** Every day, we analyze and openly publish measurements on [OONI Explorer](https://explorer.ooni.org/), a website hosting millions of network measurements from more than 200 countries from 2012 to date.